 The Company leases transportation equipment, with lease term of 1.5 years.
+The lease contract has expired in August, 2020 and these is no further renewed.

-In addition, the Company leases some of transportation equipment and office equipment, with lease terms of 1 to 5 years, these leases are leases of low-value items.
+In addition, the Company leases some of transportation equipment and office equipment, with lease terms of 1 to 5 years, these leases are leases of short-term or low-value items.
 The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.

-(13) Employee benefits
+(12) Employee benefits